I would bet that most people view stress as a negative. For my clients who struggle with stress eating that’s especially true.

 1. List your stressors.

 Make a list of all your stressors.
-Once the list is complete, divide them into the ones that are within your control and the ones that are out of your control.
-If there are any items on the list that you feel are in your control, then write down how you would try to change these things if they were yours to change.
-Next to each item that’s out of your control write down what it could be if it were in your control.
+Once the list is complete, divide them into those within your control and those out of your control.
+If there are any items on the list that you feel are in your control, write down how you would try to change these things if they were yours to change.
+Next to each item that’s out of your control, write down what it could be if it were in your control.
 For example, If the only thing out of your control is the weather, then write down what you can do to prepare for this.
-But if it’s something else, like your boss is a micro-manager, then make a list of things you can change within your work environment to make it better.
+But if it’s something else, like your boss is a micro-manager, then list things you can change within your work environment to improve it.

 2. List your negative thoughts.

-Think of a time in the past when you faced similar stress and how you dealt with it.
+Think of a time when you faced similar stress and how you dealt with it.
 This will give you insight into what you’re thinking and why.
-Write down these things in your journal so that when negative thoughts come into your mind, you can look at it and ask yourself, “Is this true?”
+Write down these things in your journal so that when negative thoughts come to mind, you can look at them and ask yourself, “Is this true?”

 3. Challenge your negative thoughts.

-Finally, don’t let negative thoughts about something outside of your control go unchallenged.
-A positive way to deal with them is to challenge them and say to yourself, “if it were true then this would occur.”
-For example: “If I dropped dead tomorrow then all my friends would say they will miss me.”
-When this is truly true (and it might not always be) then the mind will believe it and do everything in its power to make sure that really happens.
+Finally, don’t let negative thoughts about something outside your control remain unchallenged.
+A positive way to deal with them is to challenge them and say to yourself, “If it were true, then this would occur.”
+For example: “If I dropped dead tomorrow, then all my friends would say they will miss me.”
+When this is genuinely true (and it might not always be), the mind will believe it and do everything possible to ensure it happens.

 Conclusion

 So, remember, negative thoughts are not the same as negative attitudes.
 One is an attitude; one is a thought.
 But they are related to each other.
-So, if you have the attitude, “I’m negative all the time”, then that will lead you to think thoughts that are negative about things that may or may not be true.
-A habit of positive thinking will help you to avoid putting these negative thoughts into your mind which could lead you to harmful coping behaviors like comfort eating.
+So, if you have the attitude, “I’m negative all the time,” that will lead you to think negative thoughts about things that may or may not be accurate.
+A habit of positive thinking will help you to avoid putting these negative thoughts into your mind, which could lead you to harmful coping behaviors like comfort eating.